 Most of the training centers around a common set of goals.
 Since TA duties can vary across disciplines, however, the training you receive will be tailored to the duties and responsibilities expected by your department or School.
 Your training might address only a subset of the following goals, and may include other goals specific to your discipline.
-The goals of the Program are for participants to have:
+By the end of the Program, participants will be able to:

-- …built a community of support among themselves, with the PF, and the Division of Teaching Excellence and Innovation.
+- …build a community of support among themselves, with their Pedagogical Fellow (PF), and the Division of Teaching Excellence and Innovation (DTEI).

-- …practiced carrying out some of their roles and responsibilities as TAs, including the responsibility they have for quality undergraduate education.
+- …identify their roles and responsibilities as TAs, including FERPA compliance and the responsibility they have to promote a quality undergraduate education.

-- …applied the principles of how people learn to instructional design.
+- …apply the principles of how people learn into their lesson planning and teaching.

-- …demonstrated their ability to effectively design a discipline-specific learning activity, including identifying concrete, student-centered learning outcomes, and selecting and applying pedagogical strategies that will help students to achieve those outcomes (“integrated course design”).
+- …design a discipline-specific learning activity, including identifying concrete, student-centered learning outcomes, and selecting and applying strategies that will help students to achieve those outcomes.

-- …practiced participating in and leading effective group facilitation, whether in a lecture, discussion, or lab setting, as appropriate.
+- …practice participating in and leading effective group facilitation, whether in a lecture, discussion, or lab setting, as appropriate.

-- …demonstrated their ability to effectively apply departmental grading criteria as demonstrated in their critique of actual student work.
+- …apply departmental grading criteria as demonstrated in their critique of actual student work.

-- …demonstrated their ability to effectively conduct student office hours and effectively address various issues they are likely to encounter, as simulated in role playing; specifically, sexual harassment, mental health, & academic challenges.
+- …identify and discuss how to effectively conduct student office hours and address various issues they may encounter such as sexual harassment, mental health, and academic challenges.

-- …demonstrated their ability to identify campus resources that can provide both their students and themselves with educational & personal assistance (i.e., the Learning & Academic Resources Center, the Counseling Center, the DTEI, etc.).
+- …identify campus resources that can provide both their students and themselves with educational and personal assistance (i.e., the Learning & Academic Resources Center, the Counseling Center, etc.).

 Who participates in the TA Professional Development Program (TAPDP)?